jerson/react-native-fast-openpgp/README.md

 ## Native Code

-the native library is made in Golang and build with gomobile for faster performance
+the native library is made in Golang for faster performance

 <https://github.com/jerson/openpgp-mobile>